andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - All at once, rolling, rolling with additional batch
     - Immutable
     - blue-green
   - Elastic Beanstalk provides a fully managed platform for deploying and running applications, including multicontainer Docker applications.
-    - It automatically handles:
-      - Provisioning of EC2 instances
-      - Load balancing
-      - Auto-scaling
+    - Compute: Choose EC2 instance type, OS (Amazon Linux / Windows).
+    - Load Balancing & Scaling: Auto-create ALB + Auto Scaling Group.
+    - Monitoring: Integrated CloudWatch metrics & alerts.
+    - Networking: Multi-AZ, HTTPS on ALB, VPC config.
+    - Environment Config: Set env vars, JVM options, and use .ebextensions.
-      - Monitoring via CloudWatch
+    - Logging: View logs via console or CloudWatch.
+    - Database: Attach or connect to RDS (prefer external for prod).
+    - Access: SSH to EC2 for troubleshooting.
+    - Deployment: Blue/green, rolling, or immutable updates.
     - Placement of containers across instances
       - Requires a config file named Dockerrun.aws.json placed on the same level as your app-> specific to Elastic beanstalk
       - NOTE: ECS and EKS give you more control over container orchestration, but you have to configure scaling, load balancing, and placement policies yourself.
+  - Your source bundle must meet the following requirements:
+    - Consist of a single ZIP file or WAR file (you can include multiple WAR files inside your ZIP file)
+    - Not exceed 512 MB
+    - Not include a parent folder or top-level directory (subdirectories are fine)

 - EC2:
   - T3, T3a, and T2 instances = Burstable performance instances -> t2.micro can be used for free in first 12 months